svenakela/parliament-challenge/README.md

  - Don't excuse yourself.
 Make code you can stand for.
 That is what we will judge you on in the end, right?
  - But most importantly, enjoy the coding and have fun!

-Good luck, may Godspeed be with You!
+Good luck, Godspeed to You!